Steal this idea: Repackage cafeteria leftovers for students in need

 Editor’s note: The Renewal Project knows that good ideas start at the local level.
 From time to time, we will share some of our favorite ideas from across the country that you can explore in your own communities.
 Have an idea you want us to share?
 Let us know at email@example.com.

-Filling up backpacks: This nonprofit is teaming up with an elementary school to fill economically disadvantaged children’s backpacks with take home meals.
-A food-rescue nonprofit in South Bend called Cultivate Culinary School & Catering is repurposing and repackaging excess cafeteria food for students whose families live in poverty.
-The goal is to make sure students don’t go hungry and uneaten food doesn’t go to waste.
+Filling up backpacks: An Indiana nonprofit is teaming up with a local elementary school to fill economically disadvantaged children’s backpacks with take home meals.
+Cultivate Culinary School & Catering, A food-rescue nonprofit in South Bend, is repurposing and repackaging excess cafeteria food for students whose families live in poverty.
+The goal is to make sure students don’t go hungry—and that uneaten food doesn’t go to waste.